-Roman Catholic
+Roman Catholic64.9%

-Eastern-Orthodox11.8%
+Greek-Orthodox12.0%

-Greek-Catholic10.4%
+Greek-Catholic10.3%

-Hebrew 9.8%
+Hebrew 9.5%

-Protestant 2.6%
+Protestant 2.7%

-Others 0.6%
+Not given 0.2%

 After 1918, in independent Poland, political and civil rights were granted to all national minorities.
 They had their own representatives in parliament and in local-government, their own educational system and full freedom of cultural and religious development.
 In 1939 there were in Poland 3,000 Ukrainian schools maintained by the Government.
-Polish Ukrainians differ greatly as regards religion and language from the Ukrainians in Soviet Russia.
+Ukrainians in Poland differ greatly as regards religion and language from the Ukrainians in Soviet Russia.
 Among the White Ruthenians, national development is slow.
 Polish efforts to raise the national culture of White Ruthenians were successful only in part.
 For instance, a certain number of high schools, organized by Poles for White Ruthenians, had to be closed for lack of pupils.